What’s causing your skin spots?

 Treatment for skin cancer depends on the size and severity of the skin cancer.
 Typical treatments include the following:

 - Radiation therapy involves beams of high-powered energy that can destroy cancer cells.
 It’s often used if your doctor cannot remove all of the skin cancer during surgery.

 - Chemotherapy is an intravenous (IV) drug treatment that kills cancer cells.
-Some lotions and creams with cancer-killing medicines may be used if you have skin cancer that’s confined to the top layers of your skin.
+Some lotions and creams with cancer-killing medications may be used if you have skin cancer that’s confined to the top layers of your skin.

-- Biologic therapy involves medicine that boosts your body’s natural ability to fight cancer.
+- Biologic therapy involves medication that boosts your body’s natural ability to fight cancer.

 Anyone can develop psoriasis.
 Certain risk factors increase the chances that you’ll develop the skin condition.

 Psoriasis has a strong genetic connection.
 If one of your parents has psoriasis, the odds that you’ll develop it are much greater.
-If both your parents have it, your risk is even higher.
+If both of your parents have it, your risk is even higher.

 You have an increased risk of developing psoriasis if you smoke.
 People who smoke are also more likely to develop a severe form of the disease.

 Anyone can develop skin cancer.
-Certain risk factors increase your odds for being one of those people.
+Certain risk factors increase your odds.

-A history of exposure to the sun because of occupational or recreational reasons can increase your risk.
+A history of exposure to the sun increases your risk.
 Your chances of skin cancer are even higher if you have a history of sunburns.

 People with light-colored skin, red or blonde hair, or blue or green eyes have a higher risk of skin cancer.

 Certain genes are linked to skin cancer.
 You may have inherited genes that increase your risk of skin cancer if you have a parent or grandparent who has had skin cancer.

 Having more moles than the average person puts you at an increased risk for skin cancer.

-People over the age of 50 are more likely to be diagnosed with skin cancer, but skin cancer can develop at any age.
+People over the age of 50 are more likely to receive a skin cancer diagnosis, but skin cancer can develop at any age.

 If your immune system is affected by chronic infections or stress, your odds for developing skin cancer may be higher.